trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

    <td>Site that does not automatically select username field after loading page (i.e.Kracken).
 {% include image.html file="image42.png" max-width="201" %}
    </td>
-   <td><em>With URL - You will notice that the delay is set to a high value so that you have plenty of time to select the username field manually since it's not selected automatically.</em>
+   <td><em>With URL - You will notice that "Tab before UserName" is checked.
+This will select the username field as it is not automatically selected when the page loads.</em>
 {% include image.html file="image54.png" max-width="395" %}
 <em>Without URL - Browse to the login page first and place cursor in the username field before selecting the assigned OnlyKey button.</em>
 {% include image.html file="image4.png" max-width="395" %}